kristian-lange-tw/JATOS_docs_v3/pages/Example-Studies.md

 title: Example Studies
 keywords: example studies, jspsych, lab.js, labjs, osweb, opensesame, javascript, bootstrap, jquery, pure, css, highchart, survey
 tags:
-summary: These examples here are mainly a showcase for what JATOS can do for you while you are writing your studies (like easy import/export, safe results storing and presentation, messaging in group studies).
-They are not meant to show what JATOS itself does (since JATOS doesn't care for the browser side).
+summary: These study examples will (hopefully) be a helpful starting point for you to write your own studies.
+They also show how different client-side frameworks integrate with JATOS, and illustrate (e.g.) how to easily import/export studies, how to store and show results, and how to do messaging in group studies.
 sidebar: mydoc_sidebar
 permalink: Example-Studies.html
 folder: